kagerka/eCommerce-Application/README.md

 ## Project Description:

-This project is part of the RSSchooll educational process for front-end developers.In this project is created the front-end part of the eCommerce application from scratch and deployment to GitHub pages.
+This project is a part of the RSSchool educational process for front-end developers.
+In this project the front-end part of the eCommerce application was created from scratch and deployed to GitHub pages.

 ## Project goals: